 The Ohio Country

 The war was fought primarily along the frontiers separating New France from the British colonies from Virginia to Nova Scotia.
 The Ohio Country (sometimes called the Ohio Territory or Ohio Valley by the French) was the name used in the 18th century for the regions of North America west of the Appalachian Mountains and in the region of the upper Ohio River south of Lake Erie.
 The territory encompassed roughly the present-day states of Ohio, eastern Indiana, western Pennsylvania, and northwestern West Virginia.
 The issue of settlement in the region is considered to have been a primary cause of the French and Indian War and a later contributing factor to the American Revolutionary War.

 In the 17th century, the area north of the Ohio River had been occupied by the Algonquian-speaking Shawnee.
 Around 1660, during a conflict known as the Beaver Wars, the Iroquois seized control of the Ohio Country, driving out the Shawnee and conquering and absorbing the Erie tribe.
 The Ohio Country remained largely uninhabited for decades and was used primarily for hunting by the Iroquois.

-With the invasion of the Europeans, the region was claimed by both Great Britain and France, both of which sent merchants into the area to trade with the Ohio Country Indians.
+With the invasion of the Europeans, the region was claimed by Great Britain and France, both of which sent merchants into the area to trade with the Ohio Country Indians.
 The area was considered central to both countries' ambitions of further expansion and development in North America.
-At the same time, the region was claimed by the Iroquois by right of conquest.
+At the same time, the Iroquois claimed the region by right of conquest.
 The rivalry between the two European nations, the Iroquois, and the Ohio natives for control of the region played an important part of the outbreak of the French and Indian War in the 1750s.

 The Outbreak of War